We are happy to announce the sixth annual International Law in the XXI Century Award for the best long paper on public international law.

 A group of Russian experts in public international law, including Vladlen Vereschetin, Roman Kolodkin, Sergey Punzhin, Leonid Skotnikov, Bakhtiyar Tuzmukhamedov, and Aleksandr Khodakov came up with the idea of establishing the Award.

 The competition is held annually.
-It seeks to promote and foster in-depth and innovative research in the field of public international law.
+It seeks to promote and foster in-depth research in public international law and support original research within the field.

 |+7 (495) 640-65-65|